gandradep/leaderBoard/README.md

 > This Leaderboard app allows you to get and send scores to an API.

->To run the project download the repository and install all the dependencies.
+>To run the project download the repository and install all the dependencies: `npm install`
+>Then run webpack: `npm start`

 ## Built With